vortexntnu/vortex-auv/motion/README.md

 <summary>Interfaces to physical units and misc:</summary>

 * reference_model
-    * An implementation of the bilinear transform for the continuous <-> discrete system transformation used in the LOS system
+    * Reference model calculation used in the LOS guidance system.

 * mcu_interface
     * The interface between the ROS system and a multi-purpose MicroController Unit (MCU) in the AUV.